 So how do I choose?

 Our best advice is to try a wide range out.
-Ask friends what they use and ask to borrow their different hooks for a test run, pop to our stand at a show where we always have a selection you can try before you buy, or order a small selection in the hook size you normally use.
+Ask friends what they use and ask to borrow their different hooks for a test run or order a small selection in the hook size you normally use.

 Don't buy a whole set without having tried them out.
-Its much better to ask for a range of lots of different 4mm hooks for Christmas and then ask for the set for your birthday.
+Its much better to try a range of lots of different 4mm hooks (or your most used size) then upgrade to a set once you find a solid favourite.
 Unloved hooks can always be sold on using ebay or ravelry, or hang onto them in case a change is as good as a rest or a yarn doesn't seem to be playing nicely with your preferred hook.